Welcome!

 Sylvia earned a Master of Music in Violin Performance from the Longy School of Music, where she studied with Laura Bossert and coached extensively with Dana Maiben, Na’ama Lion, Vivian Montgomery, and Ryan Turner.
 She is also a certified Suzuki Violin Teacher through Book 4.

-Sylvia teaches in and around Portland, Maine and at Powers Music School.
+Sylvia teaches in and around Portland, Maine, at Portland Conservatory of Music and Palaver Music Center.

 Testimonials